ecbc0/note-math/item.en/feature.en.typ

     - Discuss the possibility of defining integrals on manifolds using linear approximation of transformation functions, similar to the approximation technique used in the change of variable formula, instead of using partition of unity

-    - Discuss the difficulty of defining integrals for low-dimensional regions, if there is no differentiable submanifold structure
+    - Discuss the difficulty of defining integrals for low-dimensional regions by approximation limit, if there is no differentiable submanifold structure
   ]
   - divergence
   #indent[